-Like most gay bathhouses, River Street Club is a private club to which a membership is required, but you can buy a one-day pass or a membership good for six months on your first visit.
+Like most gay bathhouses, River Street Club is a private club to which membership is required, but you can buy a one-day pass or a membership good for six months on your first visit.

 The full six-month deal costs $50 (although less expensive memberships with fewer benefits are available), versus $15 for a single-time, four-hour pass.
 If you're planning to come back a few times, it makes sense to buy the six-month pass, but might not if this is your only trip to the city of Troy.
-There are also additional fees for basic locker rentals and you can even pay a few dollars more for private rooms.
+There are also additional fees for basic locker rentals, and you can even pay a few dollars more for private rooms.

 You must have a valid state or government identification to enter, and your name, date of birth, and zip code will be recorded by the club when you present your ID to the desk clerk.
 The club accepts cash, credit, Apple Pay, and Google Wallet.

-River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-man sauna, steam room, six-man hot tub, and showers.
+River Street Club isn't a big facility, but it is clean and well-kept, with a gym, four-person sauna, steam room, six-man hot tub, and showers.
 The crowd tends toward the over-30 side, but this is a part of New York with numerous colleges and universities, and it's not uncommon to see students in here, especially later in the evenings.

 Your First Visit to River Street Club

-On your first visit to the River Street Club, there are a few etiquette and club rules that you will need to review and a few things you will need to do in order to be allowed into the venue.
+On your first visit to the River Street Club, there are a few etiquette and club rules that you will need to review and a few things you will need to do to be allowed into the venue.

 When you first check-in, you should ask the desk clerk if someone can give you a tour of the facilities so that you may familiarize yourself with the many rooms and features of the River Street Club available to guests.

-You should know the rules of the club, including that no sexual acts may be committed in public view, which means that you'll need to rent or be invited to a private room in order to play with other men at this club.
+You should know the rules of the club, including that no sexual acts may be committed in public view, which means that you'll need to rent or be invited to a private room to play with other men at this club.

 The staff members also prefer for first-time patrons to check the pricing rates before they arrive and be aware that a locker or room must be rented with admission to the venue.
 You should know what you want to purchase (a day pass or a 6-month pass and a locker or a private room) when you arrive at the front desk.

-While your first trip may be intimidating, remember to relax and be confident and that consent is necessary to engage with anyone or for anyone to engage with you in any physical way.
+While your first trip may be intimidating, remember to relax and be confident, and that consent is necessary to engage with anyone or for anyone to engage with you in any physical way.
 However, you should expect to be approached if you do come to the River Street Club, so remember to be kind and respectful while interacting with other patrons.